 The Company operates from the premises of a private company owned by a Director of the Company.
-Prior to November 2021 this company had provided office and administrative services to the Company under a short-term contract on a cost-plus basis.
-In November 2021 the Board of Directors approved a revised contract with the company for the provision of these services for a fixed price of \$27,500 per month, reviewable quarterly.
+The Company provides office and administrative services for a fixed price of \$27,500 per month, reviewable quarterly.
+In March 2023 the Company terminated the contract, providing twelve-months working notice.

-(Formerly Cypress Development Corp.)
-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Expressed in Canadian Dollars) FOR THE YEAR ENDED DECEMBER 31, 2022
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Expressed in Canadian Dollars)

-16. INCOME TAXES
+13. INCOME TAXES